What to Do in the Garden in December

 December Garden Tasks

-Pansies and violas are easy to grow, cold-tolerant, pest-free, and the flowers are edible!
+Pansies and violas are easy to grow, cold-tolerant, for the most part pest-free, and the flowers are edible!
 Joy to the Max.

-Fill in the new spaces You can brighten up the newly created empty areas with annual flowers.
+You can brighten up the newly created empty areas with annual flowers.
 A lot of the flowers you plant this time of year are edible!
 Combine those with a lettuce bed and you’ll be amazing yourself with the beautiful salads you prepare all winter long.
 This is something you can totally do now by the way.
 If you’ve not been able to get your garden going, or you did but then the bastard squirrels thrashed it, do this one thing.
 Prepare one bed that you can protect.
-Buy a few lettuce & winter green transplants and some pansies or violas from your local garden center and get that bed going.
-Sow some seeds for succession crops and in a few weeks, you’ll have baby lettuces to add into the mix!
+Plant some lettuce seeds & winter green transplants and some pansies or violas from your local garden center and get that bed going.
+Sow spinach seeds and radishes and in a few weeks, you’ll have baby greens to devour daily as you natural thin your seedlings.

-Fertilize only your vegetables.
 You don’t need to fertilize anything other than cool-season crops this month.
 You want to encourage everything else to go dormant to prepare for winter rather than expending energy on growth that will be vulnerable to freezes.
 I like to spray my veggies with alternating feeding & pest management treatments.
 I recommend getting one of these bad boys to help because spray bottles always fail or tire my hand.
 Each weekend I alternate using it to spray seaweed or fish emulsion for nutrition and BT (Bacillus Thuringiensis) for defense against caterpillars.
 Be careful with the latter treatment to keep it from blowing onto your fennel, parsley, or rue which swallowtails will munch on come spring.
-BT only works against caterpillars but it works on all caterpillars, not just the cabbage loopers munching your brussel sprouts.
+BT only works against caterpillars but it works on all caterpillars, including monarchs and other beloved species, not just the cabbage loopers munching your brussel sprouts.

 If a freeze is in the forecast, that is when you want to water everything you care about protecting deeply.
 Think of the water like a blanket you are creating over their roots.